Barbarie-pensar con otros

 Is in this crossing where Barbarie-pensar con otros feels at ease.

-Barbarie is an idea arisen from the dialog and friendship between journalist and art critic Catalina Mena, lawyer and Spanish poet Silvia Veloso and psychoanalyst and writer Constanza Michelson.
+Barbarie is an idea arisen from the dialog and friendship between journalist and art critic Catalina Mena, lawyer and Spanish poet Silvia Veloso, museologist and translator Maria Luisa Figueroa and psychoanalyst and writer Constanza Michelson.

-Thus, Catalina Mena contributes with relations and knowledge gathered through 20 years of carrier in Chile, both in cultural journalism, art critic and curatorship; Silvia Veloso, due to her permanent traveler condition and her wide range of interests, provides a keen eye on trends and global contents, contributing in addition with experience in communication, network management, tech and digital issues; Constanza Michelson injects her active experience as columnist and writer as well as her expertise in social analysis and political phenomena using psychoanalysis as an effective interpretative tool.
+Thus, Catalina Mena contributes with relations and knowledge gathered through 20 years of carrier in Chile, both in cultural journalism, art critic and curatorship; Silvia Veloso, due to her permanent traveler condition and her wide range of interests, provides a keen eye on trends and global contents, contributing in addition with experience in communication, network management, tech and digital issues; Maria Luisa Figueroa makes a double contribution that combines intertextuality and multicultural vision from her experience in translation and museology and Constanza Michelson injects her active trajectory as columnist and writer as well as her expertise in social analysis and political phenomena using psychoanalysis as an effective interpretative tool.

 Barbarie-pensar con otros is a platform focused in discussion and creation, communication and management of cultural subjects that works as a multidisciplinary and open space, aiming to share ideas and to develop projects.